 You are live on channel forty four thousand.
 Please do not swear.

 - Adam Westing: Anne Droid, Trin-E, Zu-Zana, and the Davinadroid, the Killer Robot hosts of the 200100 versions of The Weakest Link, What Not to Wear, and Big Brother were respectively voiced by...
 Anne Robinson, host of The Weakest Link, Trinny Woodall and Susannah Constantine, the co-hosts of What Not to Wear, and Davina McCall, host of Big Brother.

 - Arc Words:

-Technician: You're not allowed in there, Archive Six is out of bounds!
+- Ask a Stupid Question...: Jack's response to one of the technicians' protests.Technician: You're not allowed in there, Archive Six is out of bounds!

 - Ass Shove: Jack performs a literal Ass Pull.

 - Badass Boast: The Doctor's line.The Doctor: This is what I'm going to do.
 I'm going to rescue her.
-I'm going to save Rose Tyler from the middle of the Dalek fleet, and THEN I'm going to save the Earth, and THEN, JUST TO FINISH UP, I'M GOING TO WIPE EVERY LAST STINKING DALEK OUT OF THE SKY!Dalek: But you have no defences, no weapons, no plan!The Doctor: Yeah, and doesn't that just scare you to death?
+I'm going to save Rose Tyler from the middle of the Dalek fleet, and THEN I'm going to save the Earth, and THEN, JUST TO FINISH UP, I'M GOING TO WIPE EVERY LAST STINKING DALEK OUT OF THE SKY!Dalek: But you have no weapons, no defences, no plan!The Doctor: Yeah, and doesn't that scare you to death?
 Rose?Rose: Yes Doctor?The Doctor: I'm coming to get you.

 - Big Budget Beef-Up: We get to see an entire fleet of Dalek warships for the first time, with legions of them screaming for the Doctor's blood.